Easy keeper: Feeding

-While easy keepers often thrive in the wild and can survive where other horses might starve, domesticated horses with this trait require strict monitoring of their diet.
-In particular, easy keepers require very limited amounts of fructan and other non-structural carbohydrates (NSC).
-NSCs are found in higher concentrations in fresh spring grass, cool-season grasses, whole grains, late fall grass that has been exposed to a light but not killing frost, and drought-stressed pastures.
-NSCs are lower in healthy summer pastures, warm-season grasses, and in pelleted feeds.
+While easy keepers often thrive in the wild and can survive where other horses might starve, domesticated horses with this trait require strict monitoring of their diets.
+In particular, easy keepers require very limited amounts of fructan and other non-structural carbohydrates (NSCs), which are found in higher concentrations in fresh spring grass, cool-season grasses, whole grains, late fall grass that has been exposed to a light but not killing frost, and drought-stressed pastures.
+NSCs are lower in healthy summer pastures, warm-season grasses, and pelleted feeds.

 Proper nutrition for an easy keeper involves restricting the diet to mostly a low-NSC hay or very time-limited amounts of grazing on healthy pastures.

-Any grain or other concentrated feed is only required in very small quantities, if at all, even for a horse that is getting regular work.
-However, an easy keeper may occasionally require vitamin or mineral supplements.
+Any grain or other concentrated feed is only required in very small quantities, if at all, even for a horse that is getting regular work, but an easy keeper may occasionally require vitamin or mineral supplements.
 When this is the case, a separate commercial supplement added to a very small quantity of feed that is not premixed with supplements is preferred to a premixed "complete" feed that has supplements added.
-A complete feed has to be fed at a certain quantity for the animal to obtain proper amounts of the added supplements, which is often more food than an easy keeper requires.
+A complete feed has to be fed at a certain quantity for the animal to obtain proper amounts of the added supplements, which is often more feed than an easy keeper requires.

-If a complete feed is needed because the horse is used for intense physical activity with high energy requirements, or as a supplement due to a hay shortage or when there are very high prices for fodder that make a complete feed a cost-effective option, there are specialized complete feeds designed for ponies and easy keepers.
+If a complete feed is needed because the horse is used for intense physical activity with high energy requirements, or as a supplement due to a hay shortage or when very high prices for fodder make a complete feed a cost-effective option, some specialized complete feeds are designed for ponies and easy keepers.
 These mixes are low in calories and NSC, but with necessary nutrition.
-In the United Kingdom, these feeds are sometimes called "pony nuts".
-In the United States, there is no special term, though such feeds are often labeled as "Lite" feeds, or marketed as a pony mix.
+In the UK, these feeds are sometimes called "pony nuts".
+In the United States, no special term is used, though such feeds are often labeled as "lite" feeds or marketed as a pony mix.

-Management of an easy keeper requires not only monitoring of diet but also regular exercise, ideally aerobic exercise obtained by riding or driving the animal on a regular basis.
+Management of an easy keeper requires not only monitoring of diet, but also regular exercise, ideally aerobic exercise obtained by riding or driving the animal on a regular basis.